Kostassoid/lethe/README.md

 ## Benchmarks

-### Mac OS
+### macOS

-Tested on Macbook Pro 2015 with Mac OS 10.14.4 (Mojave) using a Sandisk 64G Flash Drive with USB 3.0 interface.
+Tested on Macbook Pro 2015 with macOS 10.14.4 (Mojave) using a Sandisk 64G Flash Drive with USB 3.0 interface.
 OS recommended block size is 128k.

 **Zero fill**